karimra/gnmic/docs/user_guide/gnmi_server.md

 ## Subscribe RPC

-The server keeps a cache of gNMI notifications synched with the configured targets and the configured subscriptions.
+The `gNMIc` server keeps a cache of gNMI notifications synched with the configured targets based on the configured subscriptions.

-The Subscribe requests received from a client are run against the afore mentioned cache, this means that a client cannot get updates about a leaf that `gNMIc` did not subscribe to upstream.
+The Subscribe requests received from a client are run against the afore mentioned cache, this means that a client cannot get updates about a leaf that `gNMIc` did not subscribe to as a client.

-Clients can subscribe to specific target using the gNMI `Prefix.Target` field, leaving the Target field empty or setting it to `*` is equivalent to subscribing to all known targets.
+Clients can subscribe to specific target using the gNMI `Prefix.Target` field, while leaving the `Prefix.Target` field empty or setting it to `*` is equivalent to subscribing to all known targets.

 ### Subscription Mode